tungwz/CoLM-UBCM_Data_And_Comprehensive_Evaluation/README.md

-# A New 3D Urban Building Community Model for Earth System Modeling: Data and Comprehensive Evaluation
+# The New Urban Building Community Model for Earth System Modeling: Data and Comprehensive Evaluation

 Data, model output, and analysis notebooks for the comprehensive evaluation of the Common Land Model with Urban Building Community Model (CoLM-UBCM).
 This repository supports the manuscript:

-> "A New 3D Urban Building Community Model for Earth System Modeling: Data and Comprehensive Evaluation", submitted to _Journal of Advances in Modeling Earth Systems_.
+> "The New Urban Building Community Model for Earth System Modeling: Data and Comprehensive Evaluation", submitted to _Journal of Advances in Modeling Earth Systems_.

 The repository is data-heavy because it includes NetCDF model output, site observations, global gridded data products, and precomputed evaluation metrics.